 What happens if no matching Contact is found for an individual attendee?

-If no matching Contact is found for an individual attendee, the registration is not allowed to process, the registration form is reloaded, and a validation error is displayed.
+If no matching Contact is found for an individual attendee, the registration is not allowed to process, the registration form is reloaded, and a validation error is displayed, such as the following: "There was an error matching a ticket holder's data to an existing record.
+Please try again.".
 This message can be customized for the Events app under Events > Configuration > Attendee Info tab > Matching Validation Error Message.

 What happens if multiple matching Contacts are found for an individual attendee?